 Abandonment is our way of being.
 It happens to everyone on different levels.

-What you do when you feel abandoned?
+What to do when you feel abandoned?

 There are two behavioural responses to the feeling of abandonment.